pleasefixomg/AM2R-ATM/README.md

 INSTALLATION
 ---
--Download the mod from this page.
+-Download the mod from this git.
 -Extract it into a named folder within the "mods" folder of the launcher.
 -Open the launcher, choose my mod from the dropdown, click install.
 -Play.